beyatris/vaxxAId-mp/README.md

 3. Martirez, Derryn Joi
 4. Yao, Marie Isabel

-**DATASETS**
+###DATASETS AND SOURCE
 - 2021VAERSDATA.csv
 - 2021VAERSVAX.csv

 Note: The VAERSDATA files contain information on the patients such as sex, age group, state of residence, allergies, description of adverse effect, etc. The VAERSVAX files contain information about the vaccine administered on the patient, such as vaccine manufacturer, anatomic site where vaccine was administered, etc.

-**DATA SOURCES**

-Vaccine Adverse Effect Reporting System (VAERS) VAERS - Data Sets (hhs.gov)

-**Outline**
+These files were retrieved from [https://vaers.hhs.gov/data/datasets.html?]

+###Outline

 **PART 1: Data Processing**

-1.1 Importing the Libraries
+1. Importing the Libraries
-1.2 Data Cleaning
+2. Data Cleaning
-1.3 Data Transformation
+3. Data Transformation

 **PART 2: Exploratory Data Analaysis**

-2.1 Univariate Analysis
+1. Univariate Analysis

 **PART 3: Model Implementation**

-3.1 Optimization of Number of Clusters
+1. Optimization of Number of Clusters
-3.2 K-modes Clustering Model
+2. K-modes Clustering Model

 **PART 4: Results and Discussion**